SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

-In this example, `CompareToSet<T>` will test that two accounts were returned, and it will test only the properties that you define in the table.  **It does not test the order of the objects, only that one was found that matches.**  If it cannot find a record that matches the properties in your table, the exception that is thrown will return the row number(s) that did not match.
+In this example, `CompareToSet<T>` checks that two accounts are returned, and only tests the properties you defined in the table. **It does not test the order of the objects, only that one was found that matches.**  If no record matching the properties in your table is found, an exception is thrown that includes the row number(s) that do not match up.

 ## Column naming

-The SpecFlow Assist helpers use the values found in your table to determine what properties to set on your object.
-However, the names on the column do not have to be an exact match.
-For example, this table:
+The SpecFlow Assist helpers use the values in your table to determine what properties to set in your object.
+However, the names of the columns do not need to match exactly - whitespace and casing is ignored.
+For example, the following two tables are treated as identical:

 ```gherkin
 | FirstName | LastName | DateOfBirth | HappinessRating |
 ```

-... will be evaluated the same as this table:

 ```gherkin
 | First name | Last name | Date of birth | HAPPINESS rating |
 ```

-Matches against properties on your object are case-insensitive and ignore spaces.
 This allows you to make your tables more readable to others.

 ## Aliasing

-(Note: Available with version 2.3 and later)
+*(Note: Available with version 2.3 and later)*

-If you have properties on your objects that are known by different terms within the business domain, these can be Aliased on your model by applying the attribute `TableAliases`.
-This attribute takes a collection of aliases, as regular expressions, that can be used to refer to the property in question.
+If you have properties in your objects that are known by different terms within the business domain, these can be Aliased in your model by applying the attribute `TableAliases`.
+This attribute takes a collection of aliases as regular expressions that can be used to refer to the property in question.

-For example, if you have an object representing an Employee, then you may wish to alias the `Surname` property like so:
+For example, if you have an object representing an Employee, you might want to alias the `Surname` property:

 ```c#
     public class Employee